 List of all personnel.

-Be a voting member of the SRA and the Executive Board, and an official observer of all other MSU committees including the First Year Council;
+Be a voting member of the SRA and the Executive Board, and an official observer of all other MSU committees, including the First-Year Council (FYC);

-Chair the Executive Board, and Board of Directors;
+Chair the Executive Board in accordance with Bylaw 5 – Executive Board, and Board of Directors;

-Be Chair of the Presidents Council;
+Chair the Presidents Council in accordance with Operating Policy – Presidents Council;

 Issue notice of meetings, and accept items for the agenda for Boards and Committees that the President chairs;

 Represent the MSU to the University Administration, Hamilton community and local, provincial, and national governments and organizations;

-Participate in their initial transition and prepare adequate transition for their successor as per section 1.4.9 of this bylaw.
+Participate in their initial transition and prepare adequate transition for their successor as per Bylaw 4 – Board of Directors & Speaker, Section 2.4.9.

+The Incoming President-elect shall:

+Begin job shadowing the outgoing President upon certification of the election results of the Chief Returning Officer (CRO);

+Receive remuneration equal to the current salary of one (1) week in office, minus benefits.

-3. Vice-President (Administration)
+Vice-President (Administration)